sevenc-nanashi/utaformatix-ts/CONTRIBUTING.md

 - `*.test.ts`: Unit tests.

+- `tasks/`: Contains tasks for development.
-- `tasks/build.ts`: Build task.
+  - `build.ts`: Build task.
 You can run `deno task build --force-copy` to force copy files.
-- `tasks/test.ts`: Test task.
+  - `test.ts`: Test task.
 This runs tests on both Deno and Node.js.
     - This task creates npm package in `tasks/temporary_test_package`.
 Use this if needed.
+  - `generateNotice.ts`: Generate NOTICE.md file. `deno task test` is required to run before this task.

 ### How to keep the project up to date with UtaFormatix